Water supply and sanitation in Mexico: 1989–1990s: Creation of CONAGUA and further decentralization

-President Carlos Salinas, elected in 1988, began a significant sector reform, creating the National Water Commission or Comisión Nacional del Agua (CONAGUA) in 1989, which today remains a key player in Mexican water supply and sanitation (see below).
+President Carlos Salinas, elected in 1988, began a significant sector reform, creating the National Water Commission Comisión Nacional del Agua, CONAGUA) in 1989, which today remains a key player in Mexican water supply and sanitation (see below).
 At the beginning, it was given the task of defining federal policies to strengthen service providers through technical assistance and financial resources.
 CONAGUA, among other suggestions soon recommended to strengthen the decentralization process, improve the transparency of tariffs and introduce tariff autonomy, based on real costs for the service provision and free of political influence.
 Consequently, many water laws were introduced or amended, partly following CONAGUA's guidelines.
 In 1996, 21 states had transferred service provision to municipal service providers.

 The 2000s: Proposals for new water laws

 A 2003 modification of the National Water Law envisaged the transfer of certain functions from both the federal and state levels to newly created institutions at the level of river basins, including financial decisions through the creation of a National Water Financial System.
 The provisions of the new law remain to be implemented.

 In 2015 the government presented a new General Water Law, requiring municipalities to ensure the financial sustainability of service operators.
 It also promotes associations of municipalities and private sector participation.
 Furthermore, it clarifies the relationship between federal, state and municipal governments, providing a stronger role for state governments.
 The law is opposed by civil society groups of the platform "Agua para Todos", saying it benefits the mining and energy industry at the expense of farmers and city dwellers.
 The water operators' association ANEAS criticizes that the law neglects wastewater treatment and does not sufficiently address the issue of centralized decision-making and red tape.
 There was little consultation on the draft law and chances of it being passed before legislative elections in June 2015 are said to be low.